Basel, Switzerland: Cafés, Art Museums & Local Areas to Explore

 B-hoch-3

 If you're craving a really good coffee in a quiet spot, B-hoch-3 is where you want to go.
 Tucked away in a small alley near the Basel History Museum, this cozy little café is a local favorite for its expertly brewed coffee and relaxed vibe.
-It’s the kind of place that feels like a secret—there aren’t many tables, but that’s part of the charm.
+There aren’t many tables, but that’s part of the charm.

 The owner’s passionate about coffee, and you can definitely taste it in every cup.
 Whether you're into a bold espresso or something a little different, like a matcha latte, this place nails it every time.
 Plus, the small, intimate setting makes it perfect for solo travelers or anyone looking for a quiet escape from the city buzz.
 It’s super cozy and simple here.
 We also love the minimalistic rustic design!

 For a slightly more hidden escape, head to Klein Basel.
 This side of the city is filled with off-the-beaten-path cafés, like Café Les Trois Rois by the Rhine.
 It’s not as known by tourists, and locals love it for the serene atmosphere and incredible views of the river.
-It’s a great spot to sip a coffee in peace and enjoy a relaxing moment, whether you’re reading a book, chatting with a friend, or just soaking in the scene.
+It’s a great spot to sip a coffee in peace and enjoy a book.

 If you’re after something with a bit of Swiss charm, but in a quieter setting, check out the local pastry shops that line the side streets of Basel’s Old Town.
 These spots often offer traditional pastries, like the famous Basler Läckerli (a must-try!), paired with a good cup of coffee.